Ali-Al-Khuwaja/MasterMind/docs/docs.md

   - The object that is responsible for making a secret code .

 - code_breaker object
-  - Edit me
+  - This is a class responsible for managing the code breaker role

 ---

-- code object
+- compare object

   - compare method.
   - exposing the secret code when the breaker fails to guess

+- feedback object

   - give feedback for each color guessed

 - score object